tancad/blink1_morse/README.md

   -tc TARGET_COLOR, --target-color TARGET_COLOR
                         The final color of the blinks.
 Specify as R,G,B.
                         Default: 255,255,255
   -t TIME, --time TIME  Duration of a single dit in milliseconds.
-Default: 100
+Default: 100 -r REPEAT, --repeat REPEAT
+                        How many times should the message repeat?
+Default: 1
 ```